aspnetzero/documents/docs/en/Development-Guide-Angular.md

 **Users** are people who can **login** to the application and perform some operations based on their **permissions**.

+Current **user list** can be downloaded as an Excel file. new users can be imported from an excel file.
+Also, invalid user information is sent back with the reason for invalidity via notification system after import process ends.

+**User** class represents a user.
+User class [can be extended](Extending-Existing-Entities.md) by adding new properties.

+**UserManager** is used to perform domain logic, **UserAppService** is used to perform application logic for users.

 A user can have zero or more **roles**.
 If a user has more than one role, he inherits union of permissions of all these roles.
 Also, we can set **user-specific permission**.
 A user specific permission setting